-A major part of the interpretation that we hope to offer as part of the Dairy Days project will be a set of six walk booklets introducing visitors to the hidden heritage of dairying around Wensleydale.
+A major part of the interpretation that we hope to offer as part of the Dairy Days project will be a set of seven walk booklets introducing visitors to the hidden heritage of dairying around Wensleydale.
 We’ve now begun work on the the first of these walks – around Askrigg.

 The route has been selected by our ranger Nigel Metcalfe who knows the area well and consists of a main loop from Askrigg up to Skell Gill and back via Mill Gill, with an extra shorter loop around Askrigg Bottoms to take in some of the history of dairying at Lowlands Farm that we learned about last week.

 We already have quite a few fascinating stories about dairying in Askrigg itself, such as Amy Scarr nee Mason‘s memories as a child of making cheese at Mason’s Dairy:

 “They gathered milk from ‘The Common’, Worton, Abbotside, and Newbiggin etc. on a low wagon pulled by a horse.
 The cheese was not quite like ‘Farmhouse’ being deeper in colour, but it was very good and very rich.”

 But we’ve also been finding out new information, such as the fact that in the late nineteenth century, Askrigg briefly restarted its weekly Thursday market when they heard the Wensleydale railway was coming:

 “An eye-witness recorded a show of pigs, poultry, and seven hundred sheep, that many tradesmen set up stalls, and that farmers’ wives displayed baskets of butter at the cross”